Growing 'metallic wood' to new heights

-Category: Environment Hits: 10Penn Engineers' 'metallic wood' gets its useful properties and name from a key structural feature of its natural counterpart: porosity.
+Category: Environment Hits: 11Penn Engineers' 'metallic wood' gets its useful properties and name from a key structural feature of its natural counterpart: porosity.
 As a lattice of nanoscale nickel struts, metallic wood is full of cell-sized pores that radically decrease its density without sacrificing strength.
 They have now solved a major problem preventing metallic wood from being manufactured at meaningful sizes: eliminating 'inverted cracks,' a kind of defect that has plagued similar materials for decades.

 Read more https://www.sciencedaily.com/releases/2021/06/210629191724.htm